Self-portrait: Other meanings, storytelling

 The self-portraits of many Contemporary artists and Modernists often are characterized by a strong sense of narrative, often but not strictly limited to vignettes from the artists life-story.
 Sometimes the narrative resembles fantasy, roleplaying and fiction.
 Besides Diego Velázquez, (in his painting Las Meninas), Rembrandt Van Rijn, Jan de Bray, Gustave Courbet, Vincent van Gogh, and Paul Gauguin other artists whose self-portraits reveal complex narratives include Pierre Bonnard, Marc Chagall, Lucian Freud, Arshile Gorky, Alice Neel, Pablo Picasso, Lucas Samaras, Jenny Saville, Cindy Sherman, Andy Warhol and Gilbert and George.

 Cristofano Allori, Judith with the Head of Holofernes, 1613.
 According to his biographer, the heads were those of the painter, his ex-lover, and her mother.
 Compare Caravaggio above.

-Van Dyck with sunflower, representing his patronage by Charles I, whose medal he holds up to the flower.
-Or is Van Dyck the sun the flower turns to?
+Van Dyck.
+Self-Portrait with a Sunflower, representing his patronage by Charles I, whose medal he holds up to the flower; what the flower symbolizes is debated.
 1633 or later.

 Johann Zoffany specialised in group portraits, often "conversation pieces" with gentle narrative content, and spent some years in India. c.
 1786.

 Gustave Courbet, 1854, Bonjour, Monsieur Courbet.
 The artist has travelled to the South of France (in the vanishing coach), to meet the collector Alfred Bruyas, for whom this was painted.